Nihility-Shift/ImprovedScoop/README.md

 - Larger catch radius
 - Does not collect mission items (decoy, power fuse)
 - Automatic processing of alloys and biomass
+- Automatic processing of data shards
 - Eject lures (or other configured items) by placing them in the scoop
+- Automatically place items in shelves

 ### 🎮 Client Usage